 You are not limited to just talking to each other in the room.
 You can use facial expressions and body language!
 In Microsoft Teams you do this using reactions, emoticons, GIFs, memes, stickers and much more.
 By being able to express yourself more freely in the digital workplace, it’s easier for people to let their personalities shine through.
 You can create a more fun and inclusive culture, where the ones not physically located in the same place can still feel involved and as part of the team.

 As you start working on more projects and more initiatives, different constellations of people in your house will break out and start working in different rooms.
 In Microsoft Teams a new room corresponds to a new “Channel”.
-Currently, you can’t have private channels in Microsoft Teams (this is one of the most requested features and Microsoft is working on it so this will soon change).
-For now, everyone who is a member of a team has access to all channels.
-So, in our house analogy – everyone who’s in the house can walk into all the rooms in the house.
+As of November 2019, you can select if a channel should be “Standard” or “Private”.
+You can think of a Private channel as an invisible room that only selected people in your house can see and have the key to enter.

 3) Think of the “Activity Feed” as the hallway